 How to Conjugate Progressive Verb Tenses (With Printable)

-The present progressive tense, also known as the present continuous, is the tense that describes what is happening right this very moment.
-When you're talking about the here and now, use the present form of "to be" as a helping verb.
+The present progressive tense describes what is happening right at this moment.
+When you're talking about the here and now, use the present form of "to be" (am, is and are) as a helping verb to match your subject.

 - It is raining outside.

 - We are looking for a new home.

 Notice that these actions can occur in the short term (such as "diving" or "raining") or long term (such as "learning" or "healing").
 As long as the action is still ongoing, it's considered present progressive.